TTNRT/docswebsite/src/content/docs/ttpages/faq.md

 > Q: How does it work?
 >
 > A: The system works as a normal web serve would, however it gathers data from TTGit in order to display whatever data you are requesting from it.
-The program is written in GoLang and is proxyed through nginx via our Midwest server.
+The program is written in GoLang and is proxied through nginx via our Midwest server.

 > Q: Is there support for custom domains?
 >